larrykluger/electron-react-boilerplate/README_OAuth.md

 ## Files updated and added

-- A .env file is now required (see below).
+- src/config.js -- required configuratio file (see above).
-- src/App.global.css -- add additional CSS rules for Toast messages and new home page content.
+- src/App.global.css -- added additional CSS rules for Toast messages and new home page content.
 - src/App.tsx -- Updated to a class component.
 Many new methods added to support Implicit grant.
 The `state` object includes the OAuth information: